 Swallow the tablets whole; do not split, chew, or crush them.
 If your doctor has prescribed the 40 mg tablet and it is too big for you to swallow, ask your doctor to prescribe two of the 20 mg tablets instead.

-To take the powder for oral suspension, open the packet and sprinkle the granules onto one teaspoonful of applesauce or into a cup containing one teaspoonful of apple juice.
+To take the granules for oral suspension, open the packet and either sprinkle the granules onto one teaspoonful of applesauce or into a cup containing one teaspoonful of apple juice.
+Do not mix the granules with water, other liquids, or other foods.
 Use all of the granules in the packet; do not divide the granules into smaller doses.
 If you sprinkle the granules into apple juice, stir the mixture for 5 seconds.
-Swallow the mixture of applesauce or apple juice and medication right away without chewing or crushing the granules.
+Swallow the mixture of applesauce or apple juice and medication right away (within 10 minutes) without chewing or crushing the granules.
 If you sprinkled the granules on applesauce, take several sips of water to wash the granules down to your stomach.
 If you sprinkled the granules into apple juice, rinse the cup once or twice with apple juice and drink the apple juice right away to be sure you swallow any leftover granules.

-Pantoprazole powder mixed with apple juice may be given through a feeding tube.
+Pantoprazole granules mixed with apple juice may be given through a feeding tube.
 If you have a feeding tube, ask your doctor how you should take pantoprazole.

 Continue to take pantoprazole even if you feel well.
 Do not stop taking pantoprazole without talking to your doctor.
 If your condition does not improve or gets worse, call your doctor.